|Duration||3 years (BA)|

 |Submission deadline:||10 November 2021|

 If you have any questions, please contact your first choice or allocated college, or email the Faculty of Theology and Religion at firstname.lastname@example.org.
 You will find answers to FAQs on the faculty website.
 For general guidance, see our further guidance on the submission of written work.

 Tutors consider your whole application very carefully.
 They look for evidence of a consistently excellent academic record, for example in GCSE or other examination results.
 Your submitted piece of work should demonstrate your ability to construct an argument and to communicate your ideas in clear written English.
 Your UCAS personal statement should focus on your academic reasons for wishing to study Theology and Religion; references should comment primarily on academic performance.

 In interviews, tutors will look for your ability to think clearly, form sound arguments and to listen and respond to counterarguments; your openness to learning; evidence of your enthusiasm and motivation for the course; and your oral communication skills.
-For more detail on the selection criteria for this course, please see the Theology website.
+For more detail on the selection criteria for this course, please see the faculty website.

 Rob says of his work as a manager in Accenture: ‘People are always surprised when I tell them what my degree was!
 However, it really helped shape my analytical skills through the tutorial system.
 The breadth of subject matter in Theology prepared me for the different subjects I encounter each day as a management consultant.’